256J.14 ELIGIBILITY FOR PARENTING OR PREGNANT MINORS.

 (a) The definitions in this paragraph only apply to this subdivision.

-(1) "Household of a parent, legal guardian, or other adult relative" means the place of residence of:
+(1) "Household of a parent, legal guardian, or other adult relative" means the place of

 (i) a natural or adoptive parent;

 (ii) a legal guardian according to appointment or acceptance under sections

 (iv) an appropriate adult relative designated by a county agency.

 (2) "Adult-supervised supportive living arrangement" means a private family setting which